Skip to content

 The example above creates an implicit UNIQUE index field (username) to aid in queries.
 When the system has a large number of users, ensure that the table used for queries is optimized and uses effective indexes to enhance data lookup speed during numerous connections and reduce EMQX load.

 Use username as the lookup condition in this table.
-For example, to add a user with the username emqx_u, password public, salt slat_foo123, hashed with sha256, and superuser flag true:
+For example, to add a user with the username emqx_u, password public, salt slat_foo123, hashed with sha256, and superuser flag false:

 sql